siawyoung/immaculate/README.md

 [Tufte CSS](https://github.com/edwardtufte/tufte-css)

 Immaculate is really fast, thanks to Google AMP.
-When served over Google's CDN, you will see typical `DOMContentLoaded` times of well under 100ms.
+When served over Google's CDN, you will see typical `DOMContentLoaded` times of well under 100ms (when using the leaner stylesheet, see below).
 The benefits are most obvious for slower connections.
 On the *Regular - 2G* throttling setting in Chrome, the demo page still manages a `DOMContentLoaded` of under 500ms.

 Immaculate includes tag support for some of the more commonly-used Tufte CSS layout options, including sidenotes, margin notes, and full-width figures.
 Other features, such as `newthought` or epigraphs, can be used by typing raw HTML in your Markdown files.
 I might add helper tags for these in the future.